David Elliott (politician)

-David Andrew Elliott (born 11 June 1970) is an Australian politician.
-Elliott has served as the New South Wales Minister for Transport and the Minister for Veterans in the Perrottet ministry since 21 December 2021.
-Elliott is a member of the New South Wales Legislative Assembly representing Baulkham Hills for the Liberal Party since 2011.
+David Andrew Elliott (born 11 June 1970) is an Australian former politician.
+Elliott served as the New South Wales Minister for Transport and the Minister for Veterans in the Perrottet ministry between 21 December 2021 and 25 March 2023.
+Elliott was a member of the New South Wales Legislative Assembly representing Baulkham Hills for the Liberal Party between 2011 and 2023.

 Elliott served as the Minister for Police and Emergency Services between April 2019 and December 2021 in the second Berejiklian ministry and the first arrangement of the Perrottet ministry.
 Elliott was Minister for Counter Terrorism from January 2017 until March 2019 and Minister for Corrections and Minister for Veterans Affairs from April 2015 until March 2019 in the first Berejiklian ministry.
 He was Minister for Emergency Services between 2015 and 2017 in the second Baird government.

 Early years and background

 In 1995, Elliott joined the Australian Army and commenced his officer training at Royal Military College, Duntroon, attaining the rank of Captain in April 1997.
 Taking 18 months' leave, he worked as Press Secretary for the Hon.
 Peter Collins, QC MP who was elected NSW Leader of the Opposition following the 1995 state election.
 During 1999, Elliott was Director for the Australians for Constitutional Monarchy campaign against the referendum for Australia to become a republic; for which he was awarded the Centenary Medal on 1 January 2001 for service to the constitutional reform debate.

 Returning to the Army in 2000, Elliott served in peace-keeping forces in Bouganville, Papua New Guinea and was awarded the Australian Service Medal.
 For the next four years, Elliott worked as state operations manager in St John Ambulance (NSW), before commencing as Executive Officer of the Australian Hotels Association, and later becoming Deputy chief executive officer.
 In 2008, Elliott became chief executive officer of the Civil Contractors Federation and held this position until his election to Parliament.

 Elliott was a director of Castle Hill RSL Club Limited from 2009 to 2016.
 Elliott was a director of Life Education Australia between 2009 and 2011, and a member of Sydney Chamber of Commerce from 2008 to 2011.
 Between 1992 and 2001, he has held a range of Liberal Party elected positions.